ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/modules/ec2_instance/README.md

 }
 ```

-The label will then be included in the device name.
+The label will then be included in the tag:Name.
 You can also override the
 default AMI settings.
-If all the volumes with the same label have hte same
+If all the volumes with the same label have the same
 settings, set like this:

 ```